abritinthebay/docco-es/resources/markdown/README.md

 This is as quick-and-dirty as the original docco, so there are some **bugs**:

 - The code blocks don't always fit on paper (if the lines are too long).
-This is a serious issue, but could be fixed "easily" in [pandoc's LaTeX template][] (where "easy" is relative, as always when dealing with LaTeX)
+This is a serious issue, but could be fixed "easily" in [pandoc's LaTeX template](http://pandoc.org/) (where "easy" is relative, as always when dealing with LaTeX)

 - No syntax higlighting.
-Could maybe built into the template -- it would be just a matter of printing something like <code>````javascript</code> as the start of each code fence.
+Could maybe built into the template -- it would be just a matter of printing something like \````javascript as the start of each code fence.

 - The plaintext output file is markdown, but the filename has .html (not really important since it is just an intermediary file)